yesnik/symfony-guides/cache.md

 # Cache

 In Symfony Profiler there are a number of things called *pools* - different cache systems (most are used internally by Symfony).

-The one we're using is called `cache.app`.
+That's a fancy way of saying that Symfony has two main cache systems:

+- `cache.system` (which is cleared between deploys).
+- `cache.app` (which persists between deploys).
+The cache "pool" that's created for the "restart" signal uses `cache.app` as its parent.

 Cache has it's own config file: `config/packages/cache.yaml`.